Tuesday, September 22, 2020

 The sun’s light had turned golden in the late afternoon when Isengrim burst out onto a wide, brown swath of untilled loam.
 Rolling terrain hid all but the tops of the trees that arced around to either side, a continuation of the vast forest the two had travelled through.
 Evidently someone had cleared this area of timber long ago, and kept it clear.

 As the Werelupe sped over a muddy embankment without slowing, Terra saw the reason why.
 Nestled in a flat vale among the bare fields was a tiny cluster of cottages, a quintessential Meridellian farm community.
 Or, well, what had once been one.
 Half of the buildings were in ruins, their stone walls crumbled and thatched roofs scattered to the wind.
-Thin strings of smoke rose from the chimneys of the intact houses, floating up to join the gathering dark clouds overhead.
+Thin strings of smoke rose from the chimneys of the intact houses, floating up to join the looming dark clouds overhead.
 Most of the villagers appeared to be outside, gathered in a small crowd and talking with one another.

 Isengrim’s pace faltered.
 “What has happened here…” he muttered to himself.